 While our team was working on Awario Leads, I became curious: how many brands actually take advantage from the sales opportunities that are right there in front of them?
 I’ve decided to do a little bit of research.
-All the gathered data is represented in the Social Selling Report free to download.
+All the gathered data is represented in full in the Social Selling Report, which you can download below.

 The two questions which I had were:

 How brands interact with their social media audience?